Azure/azure-powershell/documentation/migration-guides/Az.10.0.0-migration-guide.md

 Register-AzStackHCI won’t support GraphAccessToken and EnableAzureArcServer as parameters, and will make Region parameter as mandatory.
 ```

-### `Get-AzStackHciExtension`
-The type of property 'ParameterProtectedSetting' of type 'Microsoft.Azure.PowerShell.Cmdlets.StackHCI.Models.Api20220501.IExtension' has changed from 'Microsoft.Azure.PowerShell.Cmdlets.StackHCI.Models.IAny' to 'Microsoft.Azure.PowerShell.Cmdlets.StackHCI.Models.IExtensionParametersProtectedSettings'.
-The type of property 'ParameterSetting' of type 'Microsoft.Azure.PowerShell.Cmdlets.StackHCI.Models.Api20220501.IExtension' has changed from 'Microsoft.Azure.PowerShell.Cmdlets.StackHCI.Models.IAny' to 'Microsoft.Azure.PowerShell.Cmdlets.StackHCI.Models.IExtensionParametersSettings'.

 ## Az.StorageSync

 ### `Set-AzStorageSyncServerEndpoint`
-The cmdlet 'Set-AzStorageSyncServerEndpoint' no longer supports the alias 'RegisteredServer' for parameter 'InputObject'.
+- The cmdlet 'Set-AzStorageSyncServerEndpoint' no longer supports the alias 'RegisteredServer' for parameter 'InputObject'.

 #### Before
 ```powershell